mariusbiller/ha-junghome/README.md

 # ha-junghome

-This integration shows how you would go ahead and integrate JUNG HOME devices into Home Assistant.
+This is a bare minimum example integration showing how to integrate JUNG HOME devices into Home Assistant.

+## Supported device types
+- OnOff Light
+- Dimmable Light
+- Tuneable White Light (switching and brightness only)
+- Socket (displayed as Light)

+>**hint:**
+*Please note that the provided integration is a bare minimum example and may have limitations regarding its quality and functionality.*

 ## Installation
 Copy this folder to `<config_dir>/custom_components/junghome/`.
 Add the following entry in your `configuration.yaml`:

 ```yaml